abinit/abinit/INSTALL_CentOS.md

 ## The configuration file

-The configure command takes as input some variables and flags.
+The configure command takes in input variables and flags.
 For example:

 ```sh